elysia-dev/elyfi/README.md

 ELYFI is adding real estate to the DEFI concept.
 This is the expansion of the current crypto-to-crypto applications as ELYFI will introduce traditional assets to the open financial market.

-To implment the project, We use same DEFI concepts like Index Model, Kinked Rates Model and Tokenization of Aave protocol
+- [The Elyfi documents](https://elyfi-docs.elysia.land/v/eng/), describing what is elyfi and how it works
+- For using the elyfi, [The Elyfi dapp](https://elyfi.elysia.land/)

+## Community

+You can join at the [telegram](https://t.me/elysia_official) or [kakaotalk](https://open.kakao.com/o/gUpSOwkb) for asking questions about protocol.

+The forum for the elyfi will be completed soon.
+You can join and participate fully in the running of the elyfi protocol with the governance.

-## Setup
+## Installation

-- Create an file named .env and fill the next enviroment variables
+- Set up .env file in the project directory and add the following environment variables:

 ```
 # Secret key for deploying contracts